Print This Bible Study

 These are the only books in Scripture named for women, and no one knows who wrote either book.
 They both stand together in this respect.
 But they also both stand together in a far greater and more significant respect.
 These two books, together, relate the complete story of both the Father and the Son as it pertains to a regal principle within the marriage relationship, set forth very early in Scripture:

-And God said, “Let Us make man in Our image, after Our likeness: and let them have dominion…” (Genesis 1:26a).
+Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion . . . .”
+(Genesis 1:26a).

 Man, created in the image and likeness of God, was created to rule the earth.
 But man could not rule alone.
-The woman, taken out of the man, was to rule as consort queen with him.
+The woman, formed from a part of the man, was to rule as consort queen with him.
 She was bone of his bones, and flesh of his flesh.
 And the man could not rule as a complete being apart from the woman (Genesis 1:27, 28; 2:23, 24).

 This will explain Adam’s act after Eve had partaken of the forbidden fruit.
 Adam could not have eaten of the tree of life following Eve’s sin (the tree that would have provided the wisdom and knowledge to rule and to reign), for he could not have ascended the throne as a complete being.
 Eve had to be brought back into the position that she had occupied prior to the fall in order for Adam to rule and to reign, as a complete being.

 Thus, Adam had no choice other than to partake of the tree of the knowledge of good and evil, with a view to redemption.
-And redemption would be with a view to both he and Eve, together, one day being in a position to eat of the tree of life and ascend the throne, as God intended when He created man.
+And redemption would be with a view to both the man and the woman, together, one day being in a position to eat of the tree of life and ascend the throne, as God intended when He created man and formed the woman from a part of the man.

-Thus, Christ, the second Man, the last Adam, cannot reign apart from a redeemed bride (to be His wife), who is a part of His very being.
+Thus, Christ, the second Man, the last Adam, cannot reign apart from a redeemed bride (to be His wife), who is presently being formed from a part of His body, His very being.
 To do so would violate an established biblical principle.
 The Son, during the coming Messianic Era, must have a wife if He is to ascend the throne and rule the earth.

-And, understanding this, the present ministry of the Spirit of God in the World — seeking a bride for God’s Son (Genesis 24) — can easily be understood.
+And, understanding this, the present ministry of the Spirit of God in the World — seeking a bride for God’s Son (Genesis 24) — can easily be understood as well.
 God has set aside an entire dispensation, lasting 2,000 years, during which time He has sent the Spirit into the world to acquire a bride for His Son.

-But there is another facet to the principle set forth in Genesis 1:26 and this is what the book of Esther is about.
+But there is another facet to this principle set forth in the opening chapters of Genesis, and this is what the book of Esther is about.
 Abraham had a natural seed, through Isaac and Jacob, which was not only established in a theocracy on earth during Old Testament days but will be reestablished in a theocracy on earth during the Messianic Era.

 Vashti — Rejected